-- 1. to be responsible for attending to and monitoring pupil or visitor illness/injury and to refer pupils to their own doctor or hospital as appropriate; - 2. to maintain the school medical rooms and equipment; - 3. to assist in the monitoring of first aid equipment and boxes on school site; - 4. ensure all accidents within the area of responsibility are recorded in line with the school policy; - 5. to assist in the development and health promotion activities at the school.
+- 1. to be responsible for attending to and monitoring pupil or visitor illness/injury and to refer pupils to their own doctor or hospital as appropriate; - 2. to maintain the school medical rooms and equipment; - 3. to assist in the monitoring of first aid equipment and boxes on school site; - 4. ensure all accidents, incidents, near misses and violent incidents within the area of responsibility are recorded in line with the school policy; - 5. to assist in the development and health promotion activities at the school.